marinsantiago/BOBgmms/README.md

 ## <a name="system"></a> System Requirements

-The parallelization is conducted via *forking* (rather than *sockets*), so it only works on POSIX systems (i.e., Mac, Linux, Unix, BSD), not on Windows.
+The parallelization is conducted via *forking* (rather than *sockets*), so it only works on POSIX systems (i.e., macOS, Linux, Unix, BSD), not on Windows.
 For further details, see [Package '`parallel`'](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf).

 ## <a name="cite"></a> Citation